Analytic weak-signal approximation of the Bayes factor for continuous gravitational waves: Introduction

 Here we explore a new $\hO$-prior in the form of a half-Gaussian with scale parameter $H$, which is more ``physical'' in the sense of giving more weight to smaller $\hO$ amplitudes compared to larger ones.
 This contains the uniform prior in the asymptotic strong-signal limit ($H\rightarrow\infty$), while preserving the ability for analytic $\hO$ integration.
 In the ``weak-signal'' limit ($H\rightarrow 0$), we can Taylor-expand in small $H$ and obtain a fully analytic solution for all four Bayes- factor integrals.
 Used as a semi-coherent statistic, this performs as well and better than the weighted $\sco{\F}\sub{ABw}$ statistic for short segments and the weighted $\F$-statistic $\sco{\F}\sub{w}$ for long segments.

 The plan of this paper is as follows: introduction to the $\F$-statistic formalism in Sec.~\ref{sec:f-stat-cont}, followed by a recap of the corresponding Bayesian formalism in Sec.~\ref{sec:gener-b-stat} with $\B$-statistic and Bero\&Whelan approximation.
 Derivation of the new generalized $\B$-statistic and analytic weak-signal approximation in Sec.~\ref{sec:gener-b-stat-weak}.
-Derivation of the weak-signal statistic as a generalized $\chi^2$-distribution in Sec.~\ref{sec:distr-weak-sign-1}, followed by numerical tests and results presented in Sec.~\ref{sec:numerical-results}, with conclusions in Sec.~\ref{sec:conclusions}.
+Derivation of the weak-signal statistic as a generalized $\chi^2$-distribution in Sec.~\ref{sec:distr-weak-sign-1}, followed by numerical tests and results presented in Sec.~\ref{sec:numerical-results}, with conclusions in Sec.~\ref{sec:conclusions}. \ref{sec:altern-deriv-weak} shows an alternative way to derive the weak-signal statistic, \ref{sec:weight-multi-detect} gives the expressions for the general multi-detector non-stationary scalar product, \ref{sec:scal-prod-phys} provides the explicit likelihood terms in physical coordinates, and \ref{sec:relation-5-vector} shows the detailed translation to the 5-vector framework and weak-signal statistic equivalence.